yoko-vicky/Private-Events/README.md

 - to invite many attendees to events
 - to view previous and upcoming events

-We are stylying with Bulma css framework.
+We are styling with Bulma css framework.
 A list of commonly used resources that I find helpful is listed in the acknowledgments.